Clinical Research Supply

 The Science of Regenerative Medicine

-ExaVeyra supplies custom biomolecules, characterized extracellular vesicles, and research-grade biochemical compounds to clinical investigators — manufactured at FDA-registered cGMP facilities.
-Our catalog is grounded in the peer-reviewed literature from 2018 to 2025, spanning exosome biology, peptide therapeutics, and regenerative cellular medicine.
+ExaVeyra supplies custom biomolecules, characterized biomolecular signaling vesicles (exosomes), and research-grade biochemical compounds for topical aesthetic treatments in clinics and for medical, molecular biology, and biochemistry research — manufactured at FDA-registered cGMP facilities.
+Our catalog is grounded in the peer-reviewed literature from 2018 to 2025.

 cGMP Manufacturing Standard